john-shrubb/bugtracker-nodejs/doc/bg-core/readme.md

 My current list of planned additions is as follows after the first iteration of bg-core is complete (In no particular order):
 - Writing unit tests to ensure bg-node's inventories can perform CRUD operations correctly.
-- A "ready" system which each inventory will connect to and inform after cache building has finished.
-The idea is the API and front end do not start serving until the app has finished building it's cache.
+- ~~A "ready" system which each inventory will connect to and inform after cache building has finished.
+The idea is the API and front end do not start serving until the app has finished building it's cache.~~ - **Framework implemented**
 - More granular cache invalidation where the system will indicate the specific field which was updated or action which was performed to avoid entire object rebuilds to occur.
 - More comprehensive documentation.
 - To allow for the instance to be deployed as a decentralised publicly available system or as a more tightly controlled system where it is invitation only (An email invitation can be sent to allow the user to sign up), perfect as an addition to a company intranet.